Healthy Recipes Blog

 Serving Suggestions

-This salad is a versatile side dish that goes with a variety of main courses.
+This salad is a versatile side dish that pairs well with countless main courses.
 I often serve it with one of the following:

 • Grilled hamburgers